 Cooperating towards Advanced MAnagement ROutines for land use impacts on the water regime in the Danube river basin - CAMARO-D

 The main objective of CAMARO-D is to provide the initial action to set framework conditions for transnational catchment-based cooperation.
-The development of a transnational guidance for functional land use management (GUIDR), will be lined out in a best practice catalogue.
-In this way the aims of River Basin Management Plans for the transnational Danube basin will be supported.
+The development of transnational guidance for functional land use management (GUIDR), will be lined out in a best practice catalog.
+In this way, the aims of River Basin Management Plans for the transnational Danube basin will be supported.

 The project will develop comprehensive recommendations towards a strategic policy for the implementation of an innovative transnational catchment-based “Land Use Development Plan” (LUDP) for the Danube River Basin.

 CAMARO-D outcomes will therefore eventually provide important inputs for the further development of EUSDR.
-To underline the importance of its implementation, a Memorandum of Understanding will be signed during the Final Conference in Vienna in June 2019.
+To underline the importance of its implementation, a Memorandum of Understanding was signed during the Final Conference in Vienna in June 2019.

-Regional pilot actions will be carried out; followed by the organization of different learning interactions: workshops and pilot-specific trainings with relevant stakeholders in selected pilot areas for sharing of new know-how and adequate measures for application, cross-sector stakeholder workshops and trainings:
+Regional pilot actions will be carried out, followed by the organization of different learning interactions: workshops and pilot-specific training with relevant stakeholders in selected pilot areas for sharing of new know-how and adequate measures for application, cross-sector stakeholder workshops, and training.

 Project Lead Partner: Austrian Federal Ministry of Agriculture, Forestry, Environment and Water Management